Simplified and structured experiment reporting#

 Evaluation#

-Let us compute the cross-validation report for this model using a skore.CrossValidationReport:
+Let us compute the 5-fold cross-validation report for this model using evaluate() with splitter=5.
+This will return a CrossValidationReport object.

 hgbt_model_report.help()